 34. Signs for All to See

-There have been a number of climate related issues that have come up recently that are disturbing.
+There have been several climate related issues that have come up recently that are disturbing.

 2017 was the hottest year on record without El Nino